 We find that a majority of companies should have a better debt/equity ratio in four years' time under the discounted method compared with 'Rule of Eight' method.
 For some companies, the change is material.
-In fact, 48 firms will have a debt/equity ratio more than 20 per cent better in four years' time than investors may currently estimate under the 'Rule of Eight'.
-Meanwhile, 12 firms will have a worse ratio.
+In fact, 41 firms will have a debt/equity ratio more than 20 per cent better in five years' time than investors may currently estimate under the 'Rule of Eight'.
+Meanwhile, 13 firms will see their ratio deteriorate by over ten per cent.

-When we examine this effect using our discounted calculations projected four years out compared with the discounted estimations today, we find that the future debt/equity ratio is better for one-third of companies with no change in the rest.
-The changes are smaller but 25 companies will experience a positive change of five per cent or more.
-None will have a worse ratio given the anchoring effect of the discount rate in the model (figure 5).
+When we examine this effect using our discounted calculations projected five years out compared with the discounted estimations today, we find that most companies see their future debt/equity ratio improve or remain unchanged.
+However, 18 stocks will experience a positive change of five per cent or more.
+None will have a worse ratio given the anchoring effect of the discount rate in the model.